 If you’re like us, your bucket list is not complete.
-Tallying the destinations you’d want to tour in the future is a task that’s each a laugh and never-finishing — and one that’s made infinitely greater exciting utilizing receiving recommendations from others.
+Tallying the destinations you’d want to tour in the future is a task that’s each a laugh and never-finishing — and one that’s made infinitely more exciting by receiving recommendations from others.

 We asked Travel + Leisure’s A-List — our series of the world’s pinnacle tour advisors — to see where they think we must go.
 Collectively, they cover every inch of the globe, helping to craft one-of-a-type itineraries for passionate tourists.